Postmodern feminism: Anti-essentialism

+By dismantling the "informatics of domination," Haraway critiques the traditional Western dualisms such as male/female, culture/nature, and mind/body, which have historically underpinned patriarchal and colonial structures.
+She suggests that by embracing the cyborg identity, feminists can move beyond the identity politics of the past and instead form affinities based on shared political goals rather than inherent biological categories.

+Sex as a social construct

-Postmodern feminism's major departure from other branches of feminism is perhaps the argument that sex, or at least gender, is itself constructed through language, a view notably propounded in Judith Butler's 1990 book, Gender Trouble.
-They draw on and critique the work of Simone de Beauvoir, Michel Foucault, and Jacques Lacan, as well as on Irigaray's argument that what we conventionally regard as "feminine" is only a reflection of what is constructed as masculine.
+Postmodern feminism's major departure from other branches of feminism is perhaps the argument that not only gender, but also sex, is constructed through language, a view notably propounded in Judith Butler's 1990 book Gender Trouble.
+Butler examines the work of Derrida and Foucault, as well as the arguments of Simone de Beauvoir, Monique Wittig, and Luce Irigaray, on how femininity is defined with masculinity as a point of reference.

-Butler criticises the distinction drawn by previous feminisms between (biological) sex and (socially constructed) gender.
-They ask why we assume that material things (such as the body) are not subject to processes of social construction themselves.
+Butler criticises the distinction drawn by previous Anglophone feminists between (biological) sex and (socially constructed) gender.
+Drawing from Foucault and Wittig, they ask why we assume that material things (such as the body) are not subject to processes of social construction themselves.
 Butler argues that this does not allow for a sufficient criticism of essentialism: though recognizing that gender is a social construct, feminists assume it is always constructed in the same way.
-Butler's argument implies that women's subordination has no single cause or single solution; postmodern feminism is thus criticized for offering no clear path to action.
-Butler rejects the term "postmodernism" as too vague to be meaningful.
+Butler's argument implies that women's subordination has no single cause or single solution.